THE Premier Low-Carb store .. .. AND Meeting Place

-SPLENDID GLUTEN-FREE BAKE MIX 2 (without xanthan gum)
+SPLENDID GLUTEN-FREE BAKE MIX 2 (without xanthan gum and using gelatin)

 SPLENDID GLUTEN-FREE BAKE MIX 2

 This bake mix uses gelatin and I’ve greatly simplified how to use it with gelatin.
-Gelatin helps bind the wet ingredients and also the dry “flour” components of the bake mix to prevent crumbly outcomes, which is what the xanthan gum also accomplished in my first Gluten-Free Bake Mix.
+It now my preferential bake mix.
+I cannot give my husband anything with xanthan gum in it, as he reacts badly to it.
+Gelatin is very healthy and does not cause digestive distress like xanthan gum can for some people.
+Gelatin helps bind the wet ingredients and also the dry “flour” components of the bake mix to prevent crumbly outcomes, which is what the xanthan gum accomplished in the original bake mix.
+If I only mention the former bake mix, it typically means the recipe has only been tested using it, however, I believe that the two bake mixes are fully interchangeable, which is so convenient!

 12/3 cups almond meal, OR (400 mL; 182 g)